What Is Porn?

 You may have heard lots of things about pornography.
 Chances are you’ve seen porn somewhere, either by accident or deliberately.
 In simple terms porn is something that is meant to sexually arouse (turn on) the person looking at it.
 It can be photographs, magazines, books or videos.
 In today’s world porn is most likely to mean online videos.

-Although porn may look "sexy", it isn't sex.
+Although porn may look “sexy”, it isn’t sex.
 Porn is a multi-billion pound business.
 The people you see are actors who are paid to do a job.
 The scenes are edited so that the sex looks fun (for some of the people involved) and lasts for a long time.
-It's not unusual for people to have lots of different partners in porn, and to do some pretty extreme stuff.
-In most porn men and women tend to be shown in very specific ways and bodies seem to all look the same.
+It’s not unusual for people to have lots of different partners in porn, and to do some pretty extreme stuff.
+In most porn gender tends to be portrayed in very specific ways and bodies seem to all look the same.
 There is porn aimed at women, porn made by women, LGBT porn and porn for people of all cultures and backgrounds, including those with disabilities.
 Most porn though is made by men for men.